Caliope-SpeechProcessingLab/SpeechTester/README.md

 If everything goes well your ```Resultados``` folder will have two files per simulation.
 One will contain the confusion matrix, the other will list the errors in that simulation.

+# Authors and grants

+The present set of scripts has been developed with the participation of:
+- Salvador Florido (Desiged the bulk of the system and wrote the majority of the code until march 2020)
+- Andrés Lozano (Programmer: april 2020 - may 2021)
+- Ignacio Moreno-Torres and Enrique Nava: Supervision Our work was supported by a gram from the Spanish Ministerio de Ciencia e Innovación to Ignacio Moreno-Torres and Enrique Nava (RTI2018-094846-B-I00)